 Before we headed into the main building to do the learning and video portion (we actually did that last), we spent a few minutes at the International Memorial which is…well, the pictures kind of speak for themselves.
 It specifically depicts prisoners who, in a last act of desperation, threw themselves into the barbed wire fences, ensuring that the guards would shoot them.

 The main memorial building has tons of placards, photos, videos, and personal effects from the prisoners.
 You’ll definitely want to spend a bit of time absorbing the info.

-While it’s obviously not something you can call remotely “enjoyable”, I’m so glad that we visited Dachau and experienced the memorials in person.
+While it’s obviously not something you can call remotely “enjoyable”, I’m so glad that we made visiting Dachau a priority on our trip and experienced the memorials in person.
 I’d recommend it for any itinerary that’s going to take you through Munich, and it’s a perfect day trip from the city.